Why College May Not Be for Everyone

 Reasons You Should Go To College

-College can be a great time to grow and learn and for some, it’s a natural step.
+College can be a great time to grow and learn and, for some, it’s a natural step.
 Here are some other reasons why college may make sense:

 • You’re excited and realistic about college.
-You recognize college may have ups and downs and feel confident that college feels “right” as your next step — not just something your family or teachers expect from you.
+You recognize college may have ups and downs but feel confident that college feels “right” as your next step — not just something your family or teachers expect from you.

-• You’ve talked with alums and people working in potential future career fields and feel like college makes sense for your career goals.
+• A college degree will help you achieve your career goals.
+You’ve done your research and/or talked with alums and people working in your targeted field and feel confident that college makes sense for your career goals.

 • You have a ‘Plan B’ in case you realize that college isn’t the right fit.
 Sometimes people realize one semester into school that college may not be what they need at that moment in their lives.
 It can be helpful to talk about what this may be, so that you don’t feel trapped if school doesn’t feel like it’s a good fit.